umano/AndroidSlidingUpPanel/README.md

 ### Caveats, Additional Features and Customization

-* If you are using a custom `dragView`, the panel will pass through the click events to the main layout.
+* If you are using a custom `umanoDragView`, the panel will pass through the click events to the main layout.
 Make your second layout `clickable` to prevent this.
-* You can change the panel height by using the `setPanelHeight` method or `panelHeight` attribute.
+* You can change the panel height by using the `setPanelHeight` method or `umanoPanelHeight` attribute.
 * If you would like to hide the shadow above the sliding panel, set `shadowHeight` attribute to 0.
 * Use `setEnabled(false)` to completely disable the sliding panel (including touch and programmatic sliding)
 * Use `setTouchEnabled(false)` to disables panel's touch responsiveness (drag and click), you can still control the panel programatically
 * Use `getPanelState` to get the current panel state
 * Use `setPanelState` to set the current panel state
-* You can add paralax to the main view by setting `paralaxOffset` attribute (see demo for the example).
+* You can add paralax to the main view by setting `umanoParalaxOffset` attribute (see demo for the example).
 * You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).
 * You can set a `PanelSlideListener` to monitor events about sliding panes.
 * You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.
 * By default, the panel pushes up the main content.
-You can make it overlay the main content by using `setOverlayed` method or `overlay` attribute.
+You can make it overlay the main content by using `setOverlayed` method or `umanoOverlay` attribute.
 This is useful if you would like to make the sliding layout semi-transparent.
-You can also set `clipPanel` to false to make the panel transparent in non-overlay mode.
+You can also set `umanoClipPanel` to false to make the panel transparent in non-overlay mode.
 * By default, the main content is dimmed as the panel slides up.
-You can change the dim color by changing `fadeColor`.
+You can change the dim color by changing `umanoFadeColor`.
 Set it to `"@android:color/transparent"` to remove dimming completely.

 ### Implementation